Humble yourselves learn to become good MPs - John Kumah, Sticka counseled

 “Like Osei Kyei-Mensah-Bonsu has become a Don, I believe that this current crop of people, if they learn from him, will become the toast of their constituents and be referred to MPs who are enriching debates on the floor of Parliament”, the Editor told host, Nana Yaw Mensah Joel during a telephone conversation.

 “In short, they should worship the standing orders of the House…they should learn and learn and learn.
-Go to their leaders and learn so that they may not be referred as silent MPs in the House,” he advised.
+Go to their leaders and learn so that they may not be referred to as silent MPs in the House”, he advised.